VineetSukhthanker/FCT3065-XY_MouseSensor/README.md

-# FCT3065-XY Optical Mouse Sensor
+# FCT3065-XY Optical Mouse Sensor with Arduino

 Program to interface FCT3065-XY Optical Mouse Sensor with Arduino.
 This code detects when mouse is moved and also prints the change